Leah Manning: Early career

-Marriage
+Personal life

 She married William Henry Manning (1883–1952), an astronomer working for the University Solar Physics Laboratory, in 1914.
 They set up home together in a house on the Cambridge Observatory site.
 He was a pacifist and a Liberal in politics.

 Politics

-Manning welcomed news of the October revolution in Russia, and became a member of the 1917 Club.
+Manning welcomed news of the Russian revolution, and became a member of the 1917 Club.
 In peacetime, she became an active speaker on behalf of Labour candidates in elections around the country.
 She was appointed headmistress of a new experimental Open Air School for undernourished children which Cambridge education authority had established on a farm site, and found this work exceptionally rewarding.
 In 1929, she served as organising secretary of the National Union of Teachers, becoming its president in 1930.

+Six years before the NUT had agreed to sponsor a member of parliament irrespective of their party as long as it was a woman.
+Essie Conway was the choice but no Conservative organisation would accept a female candidate.
+She stood down and Manning was the heir apparent - and not a conservative.

 In 1931, she was elected as MP for Islington East in a by-election on 19 February.
 She did not support Ramsay MacDonald's National Government and stayed in the Labour Party, losing her seat a few months later at the 1931 general election in October.
-She served on the Labour Party National Executive Committee from 1931 to 1932, and in the 1935 general election unsuccessfully contested Sunderland.
+She served on the National Executive Committee of the Labour Party from 1931 to 1932, and in the 1935 general election unsuccessfully contested Sunderland.

 She was meanwhile moving away from her previous strict pacifism towards a more active anti-fascism.
-Her book, "What I Saw in Spain" [Victor Gollancz, London, 1935], followed her visit to the country in the wake of the Asturias uprising late the prior year.
+Her book, What I Saw in Spain [Victor Gollancz, London, 1935], followed her visit to the country in the wake of the Asturias uprising late the prior year.
 Manning visited the Model Prison in Madrid and interviewed opponents of the Lerroux Government that had admitted three fascists to Cabinet, the said spark of the uprising.